Lo Fu-chu: Other activities while in office

 During Lo's first term he gained a reputation for being "verbally and physically violent".
 He was often at the center of several brawls that occasionally occurred within the Taiwanese legislature, once allegedly swinging an aluminum bar at his political rivals during a dispute.
 He threatened legislators who opposed him, telling one rival: "One day, you may not know how you die."
 He once insulted a DPP legislator for twenty minutes during a legislative session.

-In 1996 an independent legislator, Liao Hsueh-kung, publicly accused Lo of being a "gangster".
+In 1996 an independent legislator, Liao Hsueh-kuang, publicly accused Lo of being a "gangster".
 Soon after his accusation, Liao was abducted from his home in the middle of the night, blindfolded, stripped naked and locked inside a dog cage that was then left at the side of the road beside a banner that read "Doing Justice for Heaven".
 Lo denied any involvement.
 A young man was later arrested, but it was widely assumed that the Celestial Alliance was responsible.

 In 1999 Lo attempted to strangle a DPP legislator, Yu Jane-daw, during a legislative session when Yu attempted to interrupt Lo, who was fighting Lee Wen-chung over the passage of a lottery bill.
 For his assault the Taiwan High Court sentenced Lo to either spend 59 days in prison or pay a fine of NT$53,100 (slightly less than US$2,000) in 2001; but, because Taiwanese legislators cannot be arrested or imprisoned, Lo would not face any potential legal consequences until after his term in office ended, in 2002.
 Lo appealed the conviction, but the appeals judge increased the sentence to five months in prison or the option to pay a NT$135,000 fine (approximately $4,500 US).
 Because this was his final appeal, Lo decided to pay the fine.